 U.S. Federal Income Tax Withholding on Distributions not Subject to FIRPTA.
-For U.S. federal income tax withholding purposes, we generally will withhold tax at the rate of 30% on the amount of any distribution (other than distributions of USRPI gain subject to FIRPTA as discussed above) made to a non-U.S. stockholder, unless the non-U.S. stockholder provides us with appropriate documentation (i) evidencing that such non-U.S. stockholder is eligible for an exemption or reduced rate under an applicable income tax treaty, generally an IRS Form W-8BEN or W-8BEN-E (in which case we will withhold at the lower treaty rate) or (ii) claiming that the dividend is effectively connected with the non-U.S. stockholder's conduct of a trade or business within the U.S., generally an IRS Form W-8ECI (in which case we will not withhold tax).
-Distributions to a non-U.S. stockholder that we properly designate as capital gain dividends, other than those attributable to gain from sales or exchanges by us from the disposition of a USRPI, generally should not be subject to U.S. federal income taxation unless (1) the investment in our stock is effectively connected with the non-U.S. stockholder's U.S. trade or business, in which case the non-U.S. stockholder will be subject to the same treatment as U.S. stockholders with respect to any gain, except that a non-U.S. stockholder that is a foreign corporation also may be subject to the 30% branch profits tax (which branch profits tax may be reduced or eliminated by an applicable income tax treaty), or (2) the non-U.S. stockholder is a nonresident alien individual who is present in the United States for 183 days or more during the taxable year and has a "tax home" in the United States, in which case the nonresident alien individual will be subject to a 30% tax on his or her net U.S. source capital gains.
+For U.S. federal income tax withholding purposes, we generally will withhold tax at the rate of 30% on the amount of any distribution (other than distributions of USRPI gain subject to FIRPTA as discussed above) made to a non-U.S. stockholder, unless the non-U.S. stockholder provides us with appropriate documentation (i) evidencing that such non-U.S. stockholder is eligible for an exemption or reduced rate under an applicable income tax treaty, generally an IRS Form W-8BEN-E (in which case we will withhold at the lower treaty rate) or (ii) claiming that the dividend is effectively connected with the non-U.S. stockholder's conduct of a trade or business within the U.S., generally an IRS Form W-8ECI (in which case we will not withhold tax).
+We also may be required to withhold tax under the FIRPTA rules at the rate of 21% on the portion of any dividend to a non-U.S. stockholder that is or could be designated by us as a capital gain dividend, even if not attributable to USRPI gain.
+Any such withheld amounts under the FIRPTA rules (but not the 30% withholding on ordinary dividends not attributable to sales of USRPIs or capital gain dividends) do not represent actual tax liabilities, but rather, represent payments in respect of those tax liabilities described in the preceding two paragraphs.
+Therefore, such withheld amounts are creditable by the non-U.S. stockholder against its actual U.S. federal income tax liabilities, including those described in the preceding two paragraphs.
+The non-U.S. stockholder would be entitled to a refund of any amounts withheld in excess of such non-U.S. stockholder's actual U.S. federal income tax liabilities, provided the required information is timely furnished to the IRS.